Homemade Italian Sausage Seasoning is the perfect thing to make healthier sausage meat at home using ground beef

 - Instead of preparing just one batch, triple or quadruple the recipe and keep it ready in your spice cabinet.
-This way you want have to measure out all the ingredients every time and you can also experiment trying it with other dishes.
+This way you won't have to measure out all the ingredients every time and you can also experiment trying it with other dishes.
 We roasted some cauliflower with it last week that came out delicious.

 - Get creative when using this spice blend!
 It works in all kinds of dishes and adds so much flavor.

 - If you like to sneak in extra veggies, add some minced bell peppers and onions to the meat as well.

 - This spice blend can be used for any ground meat including beef, turkey, pork, or chicken.
 It also works with vegetarian crumbles and tempeh.

 - When making the spice blend, taste it as you go and adjust the flavoring to make a combination that is perfect for you.
 Just don't forget to write down the measurements so you can make it over again.